 There is an expectation that passive candidates in particular will be selective in their job search.
-But how often do candidates apply to advertisements or respond to approaches without careful preparation?
+But how often do candidates apply to advertisements or respond to approaches without having done careful preparation?

 It is easy to be reactive about a job you see advertised or are approached about (Great salary!
 Great location!
 Great role!) but for the best career you need to be both strategic (longer term) and tactical (a structured job search with planning beforehand).

 Where do you want to be in 5, 10, 15 years’ time?

 I call this the “life, the universe and everything” question.
 Start with a blank sheet of paper!
 It brings in your personal circumstances especially aspects like location, work/life balance, family as well as more obvious career stuff.
 A realistic goal (even if the goal is to retain flexibility) is essential as every other decision should be linked to that.